Refinitiv/Real-Time-SDK/Java/README.md

 This release supports encryption for TLS 1.2.

 ##### Generating a keystore file
 The **keystore** file is used to contain your own private keys and public key certificates which is used for SSL/TLS handshake with server certificates to create an encrypted connection type.
-The following is the steps to create a keystore file and import a intermediate certificate from DigiCert.
-- Download the DigiCert SHA2 Secure Server CA certificate at https://dl.cacerts.digicert.com/DigiCertSHA2SecureServerCA.crt
-- Use the Java **keytool** tool to import the certificate into an existing or a new Java keystore file below. keytool -import -alias digicert -keystore <keystore filename> -storepass <keystore password> -file DigiCertSHA2SecureServerCA.crt
+If you do not need to include your own private keys, the recommendation is to use the cacerts file as your keystore file.
+The **cacerts** file comes with your java installation.
+If you do need to [create your own keystore file](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html), please follow industry standard instructions.

 ### Interoperability